JD-2006/Pwnagotchi-Netbook/README.md

 After starting VM then plugin your wireless adapter.

 ** I changed the driver in '/usr/bin/pwnlib' to use a TL-WN722N.
-Use search and replace to use your required driver as there are a few references.
+Use search and replace to find ath9k_htc and use your required driver as there are a few references.
 I didn't use modprobe but might work for you.
 This VM works if your pwning wireless adapter is wlan0. **